decentraland/old-documentation/_posts/development-guide/2018-02-6-shape-components.md

 Each entity that shares a shape can apply different scales, rotations or even materials (in the case of primitives) without affecting how the other entities are being rendered.

-Entities that share a 3D model instance can also have animations that can run independently of each other.
+Entities that share a 3D model instance can also have animations that run independently of each other.
 Each must have a separate `Animator` component, with separate `AnimationClip` objects to keep track of what part of the animation is currently being played.
+See [3D model animations]({{ site.baseurl }}{% post_url /development-guide/2018-02-13-3d-model-animations %})